Codec-Tejas/Credit-Card-Performance-Analytics/README.md

 ## Business Problem

-Credit card issuers generate two separate streams of data: customer demographic/profile information and weekly card transaction activity.
-Kept in separate systems, this data can't answer basic business questions — which customer segments drive revenue, which card categories are underperforming, where delinquency risk is concentrated — without manual, repeated effort.
-This project consolidates both data streams into a single database and reporting layer so those questions can be answered on demand.
+A credit card company has two kinds of data: information about its customers (age, income, job, location) and information about their card transactions (spending, revenue, missed payments).
+This data is usually stored in separate files, so it's hard to answer simple business questions like: Do high-income customers actually bring in more revenue?
+Which job types or states have the most missed payments?
+Which card type is really the most profitable?
+Every time someone wants to answer a question like this, they have to manually combine the two files and go through the numbers again.
+This project fixes that by loading both files into one database, connecting them by customer ID, and building a Power BI report on top.
+Now these questions can be answered by filtering a dashboard instead of redoing the work each time.

 ## Target Users